lyz-code/blue-book/docs/projects/projects.md

 If you have any lead, as smallest as it may be on how to fulfill them, please [contact me](contact.md).

+## Pomodoro command line

+Command line to help with the [pomodoro workflow](task_workflows.md#pomodoro), besides the basic stuff it will interact with the task manager, [activitywatch](activitywatch.md) and the notifications system so that:

+* If you are in focus mode, the notifications will be deactivated, once the pomodoro cycle ends, the notifications will show up.
+* If you are in focus mode, and you check the notification applications, a notification warning will be shown.
+* As you'll check the notification systems between pomodoro cycles, unless you start the pomodoro cycle in focus mode, it's assumed that you may need to interact with them, but if X amount of minutes has passed since the start of the cycle and you haven't seen them, then it's assumed that you are in focus mode, and therefore the notifications will be deactivated.
+* When you start a pomodoro cycle it will let you activate one of the task manager tasks, so it will track the time spent in that task.
+If you change the window manager focus to a window that is not related to the task at hand it will stop recording and show you a warning.

+## Create an ordered list of digital gardens

+Use [best-of-lists](https://github.com/best-of-lists/best-of) to create an awesome list of digital gardens.

 ## Shared accounting

 I use [beancount](beancount.md) for my personal accounting, I'd like to have